 Macro-prudential policy - implementation

-LVR restrictions were implemented in October 2013, and updated in November 2015 and October 2016.
+LVR restrictions were implemented in October 2013, and revised over time.

 The Reserve Bank has suggested that serviceability restrictions such as DTI limits would be a useful addition to the tools allowed under the Memorandum of Understanding.
 If they were added and the Reserve Bank elected to enact them in the future, DTI limits would limit the share of residential mortgage borrowers able to obtain large loans relative to their income.
 In June 2017, the Reserve Bank consulted the public about this.